Visa requirements for Marshall Islands citizens

 Visa requirements for Marshall Islands citizens are administrative entry restrictions by the authorities of other states placed on citizens of Marshall Islands.
-As of 2 July 2019, Marshallese citizens had visa-free or visa on arrival access to 122 countries and territories, ranking the Marshallese passport 47th in terms of travel freedom (tied with Montenegro) according to the Henley Passport Index.
+As of April 2025, Marshallese citizens had visa-free or visa on arrival access to 128 countries and territories, ranking the Marshallese passport 40th in terms of travel freedom according to the Henley Passport Index.

 Marshall Islands signed a mutual visa waiver agreement with Schengen Area countries on 28 June 2016.